PubInv/OSMS-OKHs/README.md

 **January 2025**

 Completed conversion of the OSH registry to the OKH format.
+Validated existing files with the krawler, then tweaked the template and files in accordance with feedback.
+Continued creation of OKH files working through the OSMS Project Library.

 ## Important notes:
   * These are .toml files.
 If interested in learning more, check out this link:[TOML](https://toml.io/en/)